cyberabi/wwce/README.md

 # wwce
 World's Worst Chess Engine

 I challenged myself to write a rudimenatary chess engine in four hours.
-That initial challenge was a qualified success.

-Here's what's missing to make it really Chess:
-1) Pawn promotion
+That initial challenge was a qualified success, and you can find it on the main branch.
+Here on the bugfix branch I'm making small improvements and bug fixes based on that initial four hour work.
+Total time invested will still be about 8 hours.

+Currently not implemented:
-2) En passant
+1) En passant
-3) Castling
+2) Castling
-4) Draw detection
-5) Checkmate detection

-Here's what's very basic:
+3) Pawn promotion to anything other than a queen
-1) No player input (plays only with itself)
+4) Human player input (plays only with itself)

+Changes that would make it a better engine:
-2) No understanding of openings
+1) Understanding of openings
-3) No understanding of end game
+2) Understanding of end game
-4) No look-ahead
+3) Look-ahead
-5) Trivial position evaluation (avoid check and min-max the point value of pieces remaining on the board)
+4) Better position evaluation (currently avoids check and min-maxes the point value of pieces remaining on the board)
-6) Selects randomly among moves with equal position evaluations
-7) No clock

-I gave myself this challenge after answering two chess-related questions on Quora.
-The first was whether an employer should be impressed that a candidate wrote a chess engine.
-The second was what's the next-worst chess engine after a "random mover."

-The bugfixes branch has incremental improvements to wwce to address the issues called out above.
-The main branch has the original 4 hour project.
 Don't code like this.
 MIT License.
 Have fun!

 Chris Burke